mousumis/DeckOfCards/README.md

 deckOfCards is a Java implementation of a deck of cards and provides functionality to:
 * Shuffle the deck which randomly permutes cards in the deck
-* Deal one card randomly drawn from the deck
+* Deal one card randomly drawn from the deck.
+After the deck is empty, no more cards will be returned.

+The following assumptions have been made about expected behavior:
+* Duplicate cards are allowed in a deck
+* Attempting to draw a card from an empty deck should return an exception message indicating deck is empty

-This implementation is for a standard deck of playing cards.
-Support for other types of cards can be added by extending the `Deck` abstract class.
+The project used an Abstract Factory design pattern to define a generic deck of cards.
+A concrete implementation has been provided for a standard deck of playing cards.
+Support for other types can be added by defining a new type of `Card` and extending the `Deck` abstract class.

 ## Prerequisites